-- (4) Directive 2004/38/EC provides that Member States may adopt the necessary measures to refuse, terminate or withdraw any right conferred by that Directive in the case of abuse of rights or fraud.
-Document forgery or false presentation of a material fact concerning the conditions attached to the right of residence have been identified as typical cases of fraud under that Directive. - (5) Considerable differences exist between the security levels of national identity cards issued by Member States and residence permits for Union nationals residing in another Member State and their family members.
-Those differences increase the risk of falsification and document fraud. and also give rise to practical difficulties for citizens when they wish to exercise their right of free movement.
-Statistics from the European Document Fraud Risk Analysis Network show that incidents of fraudulent identity cards have increased over time. - (6) In its Communication of 14 September 2016 entitled 'Enhancing security in a world of mobility: improved information exchange in the fight against terrorism and stronger external borders', the Commission stressed that secure travel and identity documents are crucial whenever it is necessary to establish without doubt a person's identity, and announced that it would be presenting an action plan to tackle travel document fraud.
-According to that Communication, an improved approach relies on robust systems to prevent abuses and threats to internal security arising from failings in document security, in particular related to terrorism and cross-border crime.
+- (3) Pursuant to Directive 2004/38/EC, Member States are to issue and renew identity cards or passports to their nationals in accordance with national laws.
+Furthermore, that Directive provides that Member States may require Union citizens and their family members to register with the relevant authorities.
+Member States are required to issue registration certificates to Union citizens under the conditions set out therein.
+Pursuant to that Directive, Member States are also required to issue residence cards to family members who are not nationals of a Member State and, on application, to issue documents certifying permanent residence and to issue permanent residence cards. - (4) Directive 2004/38/EC provides that Member States may adopt the necessary measures to refuse, terminate or withdraw any right conferred by that Directive in the case of abuse of rights or fraud.
+Document forgery or false presentation of a material fact concerning the conditions attached to the right of residence have been identified as typical cases of fraud under that Directive. - (5) Prior to the adoption of rules at Union level, considerable differences existed between the security levels of national identity cards and residence documents for Union citizens and their family members residing in another Member State.
+Such differences increase the risk of falsification and document fraud and also give rise to practical difficulties for citizens when they wish to exercise their right of free movement.

-- (7) According to the Commission's Action Plan of 8 December 2016 to strengthen the European response to travel document fraud (the 2016 Action Plan), at least three quarters of fraudulent documents detected at the external borders, but also in the area without controls at internal borders, purport to have been issued by Member States and the Schengen associated countries.
-Less secure national identity cards issued by Member States are the most frequently detected false documents used for intra-Schengen travel. - (8) In order to deter identity fraud, Member States should ensure that the falsification and counterfeiting of identification documents and the use of such falsified or counterfeit documents are adequately penalised by their national law. - (9) The 2016 Action Plan addressed the risk from fraudulent identity cards and residence documents.
-The Commission, in the 2016 Action Plan, and in its 2017 EU Citizenship Report, committed itself to analysing policy options to improve the security of identity cards and residence documents. - (10) According to the 2016 Action Plan, issuing authentic and secure identity cards requires a reliable identity registration process and secure 'breeder' documents to support the application process.
-The Commission, the Member States and the relevant Union agencies should continue to work together to make breeder documents less vulnerable to fraud, given the increased use of false breeder documents.
+- (6) Secure travel and identity documents are crucial whenever it is necessary to establish without doubt a person's identity.
+A high level of document security is important to prevent abuses and threats to internal security, in particular related to terrorism and cross-border crime.
+Insufficiently secure national identity cards have in the past been among the most frequently detected false documents used for travel within the Union. - (7) In order to deter identity fraud, Member States should ensure that the falsification and counterfeiting of identification documents and the use of such falsified or counterfeit documents are adequately penalised by their national law. - (8) Issuing authentic and secure identity cards requires a reliable identity registration process and secure 'breeder' documents to support the application process.
+The Commission, the Member States and the relevant Union agencies should continue to work together to make breeder documents less vulnerable to fraud, given the increased use of false breeder documents. - (9) This Regulation does not require Member States to introduce identity cards or residence documents where they are not provided for under national law, nor does it affect the competence of the Member States to issue, under national law, other residence documents which fall outside the scope of Union law, for example residence cards issued to all residents on the territory regardless of their nationality.
+Furthermore, this Regulation does not affect the principle, arising from the case-law of the Court of Justice, that the entitlement to the right of free movement and residence can be attested by any means of proof.